 Ensuring health & safety compliance is always good for business, according to the driver behind Safecility.
 “People are realising that now is the right time to put some investment into compliance – they realise that they may be there for 20 years, so may as well do things right along the way.
 In the short term, we’re seeing that a lot of our clients are taking a step back, with many staff being furloughed.
 They realise that this is a two or three year risk without a vaccine.
 So, how do we address that without implementing princesses that are risky to people?

-“Over the past couple of weeks, we’ve seen that a key part of the post-Covid world will be digital.
+“Over the past couple of weeks, we’ve seen that a key part of the post-Pandemic world will be digital.
 Non-physical ways of doing business is what we are at the cutting edge of, and we will ensure that our customers are putting their investment in the right place for the next decade,” says Cian.
 Indeed, he highlights that the processes he has built into his own company during lockdown have been extremely successful, with no current plans to return to a fully face-to-face business model.